ARM-software/acle/main/acle.md

     can use ZA to receive data from its callers and to pass data back to its callers.

+*   When the hardware supports SME2, the function has [ZT state](#zt-state).
+    The function's ZT state is created on entry to the function and destroyed on return from the function.
+That is, the function does not use ZT0 to receive data from callers or to pass data back to callers.

 *   If the function forms part of the object code's ABI, that object code function has a “shared-ZA interface”; see [[AAPCS64]](#AAPCS64) for more details.